AlanCunningham/rain-notifier/README.md

 ```

 # Checking for rain
-By default, the program checks for rain every 10 minutes, looking at each minute
-over the next 10 minutes.

-If rain is detected in this window, a notification is sent to the list of Apprise services.
+By default, the program checks for rain every 10 minutes.
+If rain is predicted to start in the next 10-12 minutes, a notification is sent to the list of Apprise services.

 It'll look something like this:
 > **Rain starting in 11 minutes**
 >